melisabttl/product-ai-agent/README.md

 ## Why This Exists

-Most AI UX assistants generate surface-level suggestions.
+Most AI Product assistants generate surface-level suggestions.

-UX AI Agent is built to do something harder:
+Product AI Agent is built to do something harder:

 - question the framing
 - challenge weak assumptions